clipdealer/org.octris.core/doc/tpl.markdown

         </body>
     </html>

-In the example above the file ~combined.js~ contains all three ~inc1.js~, ~inc2.js~ and ~inc3.js~.
-The second block was reduced to only include ~inc5.js~, because it's the only javascript include still missing for the page.
+In the example above the file _combined.js_ contains all three _inc1.js_, _inc2.js_ and _inc3.js_.
+The second block was reduced to only include _inc5.js_, because it's the only javascript include still missing for the page.

 Sometimes it is required to include a javascript multiple times.
 This can be achieved simply by adding a unique identifier to the filename.
 For example:

-..  source: html

     <!-- main.html -->
     <html>